The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

 \subsection{Benefits and Risks of Deploying Public Shaming to Punish and Educate Norm Violators}

-Our analysis shows that the Pin of Shame leverages hyper-visibility to render inappropriate comments accountable to other social actors~\cite{trottier2018coming} by attracting their collective criticism and counterarguments~\cite{basak2019online,nussbaum2019shaming} (Section~\ref{sec:Public attention}).
-By doing so, it allows the community to engage in norm education~\cite{trottier2018coming,jhaver2024bystanders} and coerce pinned commenters into changing their behavior~\cite{shea2024discursive, muir2021portrayal}.
+Our analysis shows that the Pin of Shame practice aligns with previously described instances of public shaming---both online and offline~\citep{ronson2015so,braithwaite1993shame}---in its operating logic.
+As ~\citet{trottier2018coming} observes, shaming practices rely on \textit{visibility}, which holds targets accountable to broader publics through collective criticism.
+Our findings similarly show that the Pin of Shame leverages hyper-visibility to render inappropriate commenters accountable to other social actors by attracting the latter's counterarguments (Section~\ref{sec:Public attention}).
+By doing so, this practice allows the community to engage in norm education~\cite{sherif1936psychology,kiesler2012regulating}, reduce the cognitive and emotional labor of moderation on creators~\citep{jhaver2023personalizing,dosono2019moderation,li2022all}, and exert social pressure on pinned commenters into changing their behavior while supporting their free speech.
 Through discussing real-world examples with the involved creators of how shaming can function positively, this study provides evidence supporting its potential benefits as documented in prior literature~\cite{scheff2014ubiquity,trottier2018coming,hou2017socioeconomic,kasabova2021shame,direk2020politics,corry2021screenshot,braithwaite1989crime}, particularly when it operates as a crowd-sourced form of governance.

-We found that deploying such strategic online shaming can be especially empowering for creator groups who are disproportionately targeted by abuse and harassment (e.g., based on their gender or ethnicity), offering them a means to resist injustice rather than to silently endure it~\cite{murumaa2021misogynist}.
-Many content creators we interviewed for this study valued this empowering property of the Pin of Shame: instead of silent comment removals or account bans, it allowed them and their followers to publicly voice their stance and speak out against inappropriate behaviors (Section~\ref{sec:Accountable through shaming}).
-Accordingly, the Pin of Shame offers a unique set of affordances and benefits within the toolkit of moderation strategies available to creators.
+The content creators we interviewed for this study valued the \textbf{empowering} property of the Pin of Shame: instead of silent comment removals or account bans (Section~\ref{Sec:emotional empowerment}), it allowed them and their followers to publicly voice their stance and speak out against inappropriate behaviors (Section~\ref{sec:Accountable through shaming}).
+Drawing on Rappaport’s conceptualization of empowerment as gaining greater influence over issues that matter to individuals and communities~\cite{rappaport1985power}, we understand empowerment here as creators’ and their audiences’ increased capacity to define, voice, and respond to harmful behavior.
+This form of empowerment was particularly meaningful when platforms declined to moderate comments that creators experienced as harmful.
+From creators' perspective, such strategic online shaming can be especially meaningful for creator groups (and their audience members) who are disproportionately targeted by abuse and harassment (e.g., based on their gender or ethnicity).
+It provides creators a way to feel emotionally validated rather than to silently endure hurtful comments~\cite{murumaa2021misogynist,im2022women}.
+This practice also allows creators the freedom to define norm violations in ways not delimited by platform's code of conduct (Section \ref{sec:what constitutes norm}).
+Thus, the Pin of Shame offers a unique set of affordances and benefits within the toolkit of moderation strategies available to creators.